xaverric/sls-tools/app/command/check/readme.md

 ### -v, --visualize
 Flag defining whether all checks should be visualized in the predefined bookkit page.

+### --emailNotification
+Flag defining whether the output from checks should be sent via email.

 ## Configuration
 This configuration snippet below describes only the changes to the base configuration documented [here](../../../readme.md).
 ```js